 Shut off distractions and learn to maintain your focus.
 And, if it’s really not happening, take a break and pick it up again later

 And, if all the above fails, get in touch.
-We’d love to help with your writing – whether you just want to discuss the tips above, or you’d be keen to come to one of our copywriting courses – it’d be great to hear from you.
+We’d love to help with your writing – whether you just want to discuss the tips above – it’d be great to hear from you.

 Either way, good luck with your next blog!
 And thanks to Bill Watterson for the writer’s block pic.